What lending ratios do the banks use?

 - going concern assets such as drinking hotels and accommodation hotels

-Speak with one of our brokers to find out how we can help you.
+Speak with one of our commercial brokers to find out how we can help you.

 What are the finance broker’s responsibilities?